Julia Drusilla: Death and aftermath

 Drusilla died on 10 June 38 AD, probably of an illness that was rampant in Rome at the time.
 Caligula was said never to have left her side throughout her illness and, after she had died, he would not let anyone take away her body.

 Caligula was badly affected by the loss.
-He buried his sister with the honours of an Augusta and acted as a grieving widower.
-He had the Roman Senate declare her a Goddess, as Diva Drusilla, deifying her as a representation of the Roman goddess Venus or the Greek goddess Aphrodite.
+He buried his sister with the honors of an Augusta and acted as a grieving widower.
+He had the Roman Senate declare her a goddess, as Diva Drusilla, deifying her as a representation of the Roman goddess Venus or the Greek goddess Aphrodite.
 Drusilla was consecrated as Panthea, most likely on the anniversary of the birthday of Augustus.

-In addition the other honors she was given after her death by Caligula, he also declared a period of mourning.
+In addition to the other honors she was given after her death by Caligula, he also declared a period of mourning.
 During this time, it became a capital crime to laugh, bathe, or dine with your parents, spouse, or children.

 A year later, Caligula named his only known daughter, Julia Drusilla, after his dead sister.
 Meanwhile, the widowed husband of Drusilla, Marcus Aemilius Lepidus, reportedly became a lover to her sisters, Julia Livilla and Agrippina the Younger, in an apparent attempt to gain their support so that he could succeed Caligula.
 This political conspiracy was discovered during that autumn by Caligula while in Germania Superior.
 Lepidus was swiftly executed and Livilla and Agrippina were exiled to the Pontine Islands.